Set up launch agent

 </Note>

-## Pushing to a container registry
+## Push to a container registry

-The launch agent tags all images it builds with a unique source hash.
+The Launch agent tags all images it builds with a unique source hash.
 The agent pushes the image to the registry specified in the `builder.destination` key.

 ### Agent configuration

-Within your launch agent config (`launch-config.yaml`), provide the name of the target resource environment and the container registry for the `environment` and `registry` keys, respectively.
+Within your Launch agent config (`launch-config.yaml`), provide the name of the target resource environment and the container registry for the `environment` and `registry` keys, respectively.

 <Tabs>